michaelweidmann/automated-neo4j-load-tester/README.md

 1. With Docker in a container
 2. Natively on your machine

-All approaches are described now.
+Every approach are described now.

 #### Usage with Docker